aenichols/xsvrooster-rc/README.md

-# xsvrooster-rrc - big thanks to ThePrimeagen
+# xsvrooster-rc - Big Thanks to ThePrimeagen